The Child Behavior Rating Scale (CBRS)

 Teacher Reports on Self-Regulation, Social Skills, and Mental Health Well-Being

-The Child Behavior Rating Scale (CBRS) measures the teacher’s perception of a student’s behavior with other children and adults, as well as their engagement with materials and tasks in the classroom.
+The Child Behavior Rating Scale (CBRS) is a teacher-reported measure of a student’s behavior with other children and adults, as well as their engagement with materials and tasks in the classroom.

 A Brief Overview

-VKRP uses the Child Behavior Rating Scale (CBRS), a short rating scale that teachers complete to report on their perception of two areas of a student’s social-emotional skills (self-regulation and social skills).
+VKRP uses the Child Behavior Rating Scale (CBRS), a short rating scale that teachers complete to report on two areas of a student’s social-emotional skills (self-regulation and social skills).

 Self-regulation is made up of the skills needed to direct attention, work through emotions, and manage behaviors to cope with the demands of the school environment.
 Examples include following directions, staying engaged with tasks, and expressing emotions.

-VKRP’s Mental Health Well-Being Items primarily measure the teacher’s perception of the mental health well-being of the students at two specific time points throughout the year.
+VKRP’s Mental Health Well-Being Items measure the teacher’s perception of the mental health well-being of the students.
 These items are additions to the self-regulation and social skills components of the CBRS.

 Young boy and girl giving each other a hug.